tayloraswift/swift-bson/Sources/BSON/docs.docc/GettingStarted.md

 #### Decoding fields

+The interface for decoding documents is the ``BSON.DocumentDecoder`` type.

 Types that conform to ``BSONDocumentDecodable`` must implement the ``BSONDocumentDecodable/init(bson:) [83UM7]`` requirement.
 This initializer receives a ``BSON.DocumentDecoder`` keyed by the `CodingKey` type you provide.

 To access a non-optional field, subscript the decoder with the field key and call the ``BSON.TraceableDecoder/decode(to:)`` method.
 This method will throw an error with an attached diagnostic trace if the field is missing or has the wrong type.